SandGuru/SandGuru/README.md

 </div>
 <br>

->I'm a Junior Backend Developer, I try to learn every day
+>I'm a Junior Developer, I try to learn every day
 >
 >I like to improve my skills to do a more efficient job.

-- 🔭 I’m currently working on [AnimalPaws](https://github.com/AnimalPaws/)
+- 🔭 I’m currently working on [Inmobiliaria project](https://github.com/Inmobiliaria-del-Cafe)
-- 🌱 I’m currently learning C#, Angular, MySQL and English.
+- 🌱 I’m currently learning C#, Angular, SQL and English.
 - ⚡ I'm interested on Azure, Ethical Hacking

 ### My knowledges